spotlightpa/linkrot/README.md

 =========

 Linkrot takes a root URL and recurses down through the links it finds in the HTML pages, checking for broken links.
+Optionally, it can report broken links to Sentry.

 Usage
 -----